What is The Year of Mud?

 My name is Brian Liloia, but I am also called Ziggy.
 I currently live at Dancing Rabbit Ecovillage in northeastern Missouri, USA.
 Every day, I strive to learn how to live more sustainably and self-sufficiently.
 I live here with my partner April.

 This is The Year of Mud, a blog all about building with natural materials and techniques, including cob, straw bale, and timber framing.
 I started the blog when I began designing my first cob house, back in the winter of 2008.
 With little prior building experience, I finished the house in July of 2009.
-I’ve continued The Year of Mud to document what it’s like to live in a cob house, the changes that continue to occur, and my continuing natural building projects.
+The home is now known as “Gobcobatron”.
+The Year of Mud marked the beginning of a new era — my heavy fall in the world of natural building.

 Beyond Mud: Continuing Building Adventures